LayupList/dartmouth-course-watch/README.md

 ![Example image](https://raw.githubusercontent.com/cheniel/dartmouth-course-watch/master/example.png)

-A command-line script written using [PhantomJS](http://phantomjs.org/) that parses the Dartmouth academic timetable to look up courses, with an emphasis on checking if there is space in the course, allowing students to enroll.
+A command-line script written using [PhantomJS](http://phantomjs.org/) that crawls the Dartmouth academic timetable and shows if there is space in a course.

 The script is easily extendible.
-At its simplest it provides users a quick lookup of course data (title, period, room, building, instructor, distributive requirements, enrollment limit and current enrollment).
+At its simplest it displays the current enrollment and limit info, producing a terminal beep if there is space.
 With some configuration (generating an free API key from [Mandrill](http://mandrill.com/)), you can have it email upon detecting enrollment opportunities.

 ## Installation
 dartmouth-course-watch requires [PhantomJS](http://phantomjs.org/).
 Install and make sure the binary is in your path.